Synthetixio/synthetix/docs/contracts/Proxy.md

     This function takes 4 arguments for log topics.
 How many of these are consumed is determined by the `numTopics` argument, which can take the values from 0 to 4, corresponding to the EVM `LOG0` to `LOG4` instructions.
     In the case that an event has fewer than 3 indexed arguments, the remaining slots can be provided with 0.
 Any excess topics are simply ignored.
-    Note that 0 is a valid argument for `numTopics`, which produces `LOG0` a log that only has data and no event signature.
+    Note that 0 is a valid argument for `numTopics`, which produces `LOG0`, which only has data and no event signature.

     !!! caution
         If this proxy contract were to be rewritten with Solidity v0.5.0 or above, it would be necessary to slightly simplify the calls to `abi.encode` with `abi.encodeWithSignature`.